-An English degree will hone your critical thinking skills essential to a number of career fields, including writing, editing, publishing, teaching and research, advertising, public relations, law, and finance.
+PRE-PROFESSIONAL PREPARATION: An English degree will hone your critical thinking skills essential to a number of career fields, including writing, editing, publishing, teaching, and research, advertising, public relations, law, and finance.
 Students interested in obtaining an MAT and certification for teaching Language Arts in Middle and High School may enroll in the Education Department’s 4.5 MAT program.
 Students completing their major in English may continue their studies in Education and complete their certification and licensing within one summer and a subsequent semester.